fabioromeo/WacomProfileManager/README.md

 # WacomProfileManager
-Coding study to develop a Wacom panel for Ubuntu using xsetwacom and python
+Coding study to develop a Wacom panel for Ubuntu using xsetwacom and python.

+There's nothing much to see besides some basic bash script files to automate the settings.